Economic Outlook

 Manufacturing: Expanding, but Cost Pressures Are Severe

 Manufacturing has returned to expansion, but with severe cost pressures and contracting employment, while services continue to grow more slowly and show rising sensitivity to global risks.
-Energy-intensive manufacturers — including chemicals, metals, and building materials — face rising input costs, and firms with just-in-time supply chains or Middle East exposure are more vulnerable to working capital stress.
-There’s also potential for rating outlook pressure if volatility persists beyond one quarter.
+Manufacturers face pressure from labor costs, supply-chain uncertainty, trade policy developments, and input cost volatility.
+Firms with concentrated supplier relationships or globally integrated supply chains remain more vulnerable to working capital stress and margin pressure.

 Housing: Demand Can’t Overcome Affordability Headwinds

 Housing remains constrained by affordability, as mortgage rates, rising inventories, and higher input costs weigh on activity and builder confidence, despite underlying demographic demand.
-Higher oil prices are adding to cost pressures by lifting diesel, transportation, and energy-intensive material costs, such as cement, steel, and asphalt.
+Builders continue to navigate uncertainty surrounding material costs, labor availability, and financing conditions.
 As cost uncertainty and margin pressures mount, builders are growing more cautious, scaling back starts or delaying projects, further weighing on confidence.

 Financial Services & Credit: Second-Order Credit Risks Rising

-Downside Risks: Oil, Geopolitics, and Policy Uncertainty Dominate
+Downside Risks: Policy Uncertainty, Geopolitics, and Financial Conditions

-Downside risks dominate the outlook, with oil prices, financial market volatility, tariffs, and geopolitical escalation posing asymmetric threats to growth — even as the risk of recession is not the base case.
+Downside risks dominate the outlook, policy uncertainty, financial market volatility, tariffs, and geopolitical escalation posing asymmetric threats to growth — even as the risk of recession is not the base case.
 The principal risk scenarios include:

 Economic Outlook: Cautious Resilience, Asymmetric Risk